haniffalab/Single-cell-RNAseq-data-analysis-bundle/README.md

 ### make_cell_annotation_template.sh
 * makes an annotation template for data stored in a seurat object.
-* it first clusters the data than computes DEGs and arranges the results in form than can readily be used for data annotation
+* it first clusters the data than computes DEGs and arranges the results in a form than can readily be used for data annotation
 * the data file is overwritten at the end to include the new clustering.
-* After clustering it is also recommended to run the pipeline _interactive\_heatmap\_dotplot_ (see [__Fast Portals__](https://github.com/DoruMP/Fast-data-portals-for-scRNAseq-data)) on the clustered data because the interactive heatmap is highly useful for the annotation.
+* After clustering it is recommended to run the pipeline _interactive\_heatmap\_dotplot_ (see [__Fast Portals__](https://github.com/DoruMP/Fast-data-portals-for-scRNAseq-data)) on the clustered data because the interactive heatmap is highly useful for the annotation.
 But before doing that you should pre-append a string to the cluster index because pure cluster indices are not handled well in the interactive heat map (e.g. use Cluster\_110 instead of 110).
 * an example of runing this pipeline:\
 `qsub make_annotation_template.sh 'seurat.addr = "spleen_all.RDS"; clustering.res=30; DE.downsample=T'`
 * The arguments: